 Shannon Johnstone, , Grantee Link >

-Mary Shannon Johnstone received two CAF grants.
-In the first, in 2014, Shannon received a CAF grant to continue her work on “Breeding Ignorance,” a series of photographs on animals in shelters, which was renamed the “North Carolina Rural Shelter Project.”
+Shannon received two CAF grants.
+In 2014, Shannon received her first CAF grant to continue her work on “Breeding Ignorance,” a series of photographs on animals in shelters, which was renamed the “North Carolina Rural Shelter Project.”
 In collaboration with the North Carolina Chapter of Humane Society of the United States, the series highlighted the work being done by open admission animal shelters in rural parts of North Carolina.
 Shannon continued to feature stories of homeless pets with a photography project tentatively titled “Homeless to Home,” in which she rode along with Animal Control Officers in different counties of North Carolina to follow the journey of homeless pets, from being picked up by Animal Control to being moved through the complicated and sometimes bumpy foster and rescue system—often crossing state lines.

 Animal advocacy and ethical non-human animal representation are not typically themes explored with depth or breadth within fine arts.
 Our goal is to expand aesthetic inquiry and engage in the larger ongoing discourse on our relationship with animals.
 We are curating an art exhibition exploring moral considerations toward animal representation.